MattNolanLab/in_vivo_ephys_openephys/README.md

 conda env create -f environment.yml
 ```

+After creating the new enviroment.
+Remember to do `conda init` and then `conda actviate ms4` to switch to the new environment.
+If set correctly, you should see the name of the environment in front of your command prompt.

-note: make sure you have gcc installed, if not please do `sudo apt-get install gcc` first.
+Also plesae make sure you have gcc installed, if not please do `sudo apt-get install gcc` first.
 It is needed to compile the isosplit library for mountainsort4.

 Due to the folder organization, you will also need to add the project root folder to your PYTHON path.
 In the root folder of this repository i.e. `in_vivo_ephys_openephys`, execute the following.